 - OAB may be associated with Parkinson's disease, spinal cord injury, diabetic neuropathy, multiple sclerosis, dementia or stroke; however, most cases have no specific cause.

-It usually presents with a sudden urge to urinate that is very difficult to delay and may be associated with leakage.
+Overactive bladder syndrome symptoms include a sudden urge to pass urine that is very difficult to delay and may be associated with leakage.
 Other features include:

 - Frequency of micturition.